 The Planning Council Co-Chairs shall cause the production of Planning Council meeting minutes.
 In accordance with FOIA, Co-Chairs or their designee shall prepare and file draft Planning Council meeting minutes within seven (7) calendar days after the Planning Council meeting.
 Prior to the subsequent meeting, Planning Council members will receive the draft version of the previous Planning Council meeting minutes.
 The Planning Council will review the draft meeting minutes, offer any modifications, and vote to ratify the minutes along with any corrections raised at the subsequent meeting.
 Once approved, ratified meeting minutes will be made available in a timely fashion to the public through the Co-Chairs or their designee.
-Within forty-eight (48) hours of the Planning Council meeting.
+Within forty-eight (48) hours of the Planning Council meeting, the Co-Chairs or Planning Council Staff shall make available a record of all votes from the meeting.
 Meeting announcements will indicate that documents or reports distributed at a Planning Council meeting minutes are available to the general public.
 Any documents or reports distributed at a Planning Council meeting will be made available by contacting the Co-Chairs or the designee.